slwulf/baba-is-you/README.md

 # Baba Is You

+This repo is a fun solo project with the goal of recreating the popular puzzle game Baba Is You in JavaScript.
+It's just for fun!
+I highly recommend purchasing the original game as it is a fantastic puzzler.

+#### Usage
+- Clone the repo and run `npm install`
+- Run `npm start` to build the assets and start a web server to serve the page
+- Navigate to [http://localhost:1234](http://localhost:1234) in your browser
+- Use arrow keys for movement, `z` to undo, and `x` to reset

 #### TODO
 - debug pushable objects
   - when pushing a chain, player steps between first and second items and ends up pushing second